 - Alcohol wipes

 - Foot powder

 - Fingernail clippers, nail file

 Also remember you drove here, and may have a long drive home.
 Bring additional travel toiletries to make yourself presentable to the rest of the world once you leave the field, but leave those in your car.

 You will need to bring toilet paper.
 Do not assume you can just hold it for a couple days, and do not rely on the very, very small amount provided with things like your MRE.

 1/3d of a roll from home works well, but you may also get travel packets from the drug store, or wipes for this purpose.
 Place it in a waterproof bag so it works when you need it.

 Absolutely do not leave waste, or paper, laying loose on the ground.
-Use your digging tool to make a hole, then cover it carefully so it cannot be easily dug up by animals.
+Bring a digging tool (or borrow from another team member) to make a hole, then cover it carefully so it cannot be easily dug up by animals.

-Some commercial "MREs" or military ones repacked for sale not come with a heater pack.
+Note that some commercial ration packs do not come with a heater pack.
 If you do not want to eat cold food, plan accordingly.
-Spare and improved heater bags exist, but alcohol stove or trioxane tablets are also a good solution for this.
+Spare and improved heater bags exist, but an alcohol stove, or Esbit or trioxane tablets are also a good solution for this.

 Additional Water (Optional)